tosin2013/rhel-edge-application-collection/README.md

 ## To-Do's
 * add ansible playbooks for build-script and generator scripts
-* add script to generate pods
+* add script to generate pods yaml files
 * add script to generate systemd-unit files
 * add Ansible tower for pipeline deployment  to remote sites
 * Use  [rhel-edge-automation-arch](https://github.com/redhat-cop/rhel-edge-automation-arch) to build images from current repo